A right royal feast at the Bikers Cafe

 As Diaz puts it: “Our chefs come from different countries, adding their own secret touches.
 The most popular dish would be our breakfast item, The Flavor of Arabia.
 While it’s a traditional Emirati dish, we have witnessed other nationalities praising it.
 It is a must try!”

-If you needed any proof of just how good the dish is, imagine chowing down on a burger and seeing none other than His Highness Sheikh Mohammed bin Rashid Al Maktoum, UAE Vice President, Prime Minister and Ruler of Dubai wandering in to enjoy the ‘Flavor of Arabia’ breakfast.
+If you needed any proof of just how good the dish is, imagine chowing down on a burger and seeing none other than His Highness Sheikh Mohammed bin Rashid Al Maktoum, UAE Vice President, Prime Minister and Ruler of Dubai wandering in to enjoy the ‘Flavour of Arabia’ breakfast.

 Diaz says HH Sheikh Mohammed has graced the premises a number of times, as well as His Highness Sheikh Mansoor bin Mohammed bin Rashid Al Maktoum, His Excellency Sheikh Saif bin Zayed Al Nahyan, His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum and Rashid bin Hamdan Al Maktoum.